sanger-pathogens/ariba/README.md

 | SSPACE         | `SSPACE_Basic_v2.0.pl` | `$ARIBA_SSPACE`           |

-For example, you could specify an exact version of Samtools using (assuming BASH):
+For example, you could specify an exact version of a Samtools executable (assuming BASH) that you compiled and downloaded in your home directory:

-    export ARIBA_SAMTOOLS=/path/to/samtools

-The path need not be absolute.
-ARIBA looks for the value of the variable in your $PATH.
-For example, suppose you have `samtools-0.1.19` and `samtools-1.3` installed.
-You could use this:

-    export ARIBA_SAMTOOLS=samtools-1.3
+    export ARIBA_SAMTOOLS=$HOME/samtools-1.2/samtools

 Usage